 Here I explain exactly why I sold my portfolio—and why that should make you a little nervous.
 But don’t worry, it’s probably not what you think.

 When I started investing in real estate, I made a lot of mistakes.
 We all do.

-One of those mistakes was very simple, and something many people do: When I analyzed deals, I assumed I would be able to do the property management myself, forever.
+One of those mistakes was very simple and common.
+When I analyzed deals, I assumed I would be able to do the property management myself—forever.
 After all, when I was buying my 24-unit apartment complex, I was just 25 years old, so it was easy.
 I had no kids, and my wife and I could spend all our time dealing with the drama that comes with owning lower-income rental properties.

 However, time’s have changed.
-Specifically, this happened last year:
+Specifically, this happened a few years back:

 [Subtle lesson here: I was contacted by a local investor, completely out of the blue.
 I had not been thinking of selling at all.
-He just hit me at the right time and bought a great deal from me.
+He just reached out to me at the right time and bought a great deal from me.
 This should motivate you to contact every landlord in your area.
 There is a good chance many of them are in the same boat I was.]

 No, real estate is not collapsing.
 Will the market decline again?
 Of course.
 It’s just a matter of time.
 Statistically, we’re in for a recession soon.

 But does that mean I gave up on buying real estate?
 Far from it.
 In fact, I was just getting started.
 And that should make you nervous.

 Why You Should Be Nervous About What I’m Doing

 It’s simple: I’m competing with you—and I’m going to win.
 Yes, I just said it.